Naseb-HR/Naseb-HR/README.md

 ### Hi there 👋
 ### ⚡ I’m currently learning R and statistic to do business analytics.

-⚡ currently working on python
+⚡ Currently working on python

         Will be uploading practice work soon 🌱
 <!--